cloudfoundry/stratos/deploy/kubernetes/README.md

 helm status my-console
 ```

-> Note: Replace `my-console` with the value you used for the `name` paramemter, or if you did not provide one, use the `helm list` command to find the relase name that was automatically generated for you.
+> Note: Replace `my-console` with the value you used for the `name` parameter, or if you did not provide one, use the `helm list` command to find the release name that was automatically generated for you.

 Once the instance is in `DEPLOYED` state, find the IP address and port that the console is running on: